 Some museums require more than a week to discover, while others…ten minutes.
 Musement takes a look at seven of the world’s smallest museums.

 When you think about visiting a museum, the first thing to come to mind is most likely the experience of spending many hours wandering the corridors of venerable institutions such as the Louvre, the Vatican Museums or the Uffizi Gallery—at first with genuine interest, then with an increasingly blank expression and aching feet.
-No doubt, it takes around half a day to visit one of these enormous museums, which house a vast array of immeasurably valuable art.
+No doubt, it takes around half a day to visit one of these enormous museums, which house some of the worlds best artworks.
 But there are some museums that you can visit in a few minutes, where, at times, you don’t even have enough space to turn around—but that doesn’t make them any less fascinating.

 Here’s a look at some of the smallest museums in the world.